-You can also register for email updates about the 2021 Census and/or other areas of the ONS.
+You can also register for email updates about Census 2021 and/or other areas of the ONS.

 How the Office for National Statistics is ensuring the 2021 Census will serve the public – 12 June 2019